shakes76/PatternAnalysis-2023/recognition/JunHyukKim_DEMO3/readme.md

 #### 4.5.2.
 Training
 validation and testing splits of the data.

-## 5. Description and explanation of the working principles of the algorithm implemented and the problem it solves (5 Marks)
+## 5. Algorithm
 This program uses improved Unet to segment the differnt types of skin conditions such as melanoma.
 The improved Unet strucuture explained
 ### 5.1.
+Context layer and Localization Layer.
+Context Layer consists of 2d convolutional layer with kernel size 3, InstanceNorm2d, LeakyReLU and dropout layer with p value of 3.
+After that, another 2d convolutional layer with kernel size 3 is applied followed by instanceNorm2d and LeakyReLU.
+Context layer normally recieves the same output as input channel, which means goingthough context layer doestn really change the dimension of the tensor.

+Localization Layer consists of 2d convolutional layer with kernel size 3, InstanceNorm2d, LeakyReLU.
+After that, another 2d convolutional layer with kernel size 1 is applied followed by instanceNorm2d and LeakyReLU.
+Localization layer changes the dimension of the tensor given by halving it.
+This is because it recieves the concatination of skip_connection and the previous output from the previous layer.

+### 5.2.
 Layer going down the layer.
-The improved Unet works by first, applying the 3x3 convolutional layer.
-After that context layer is applied.
-Inbewteen each context layer, 3x3 convolutional layer with 2 stride is used to reduce the size of features.
+#### 5.1.1.
+Structure of context pathway
+Firstly,2d convolutional layer is applied to the input tensor X, and the output is saved.
+First convolutional layer changes the dimension of the tensor to 3 to 64, but all the other pathways doubles the dimension of the tensor.
+The output if fed into the the context layer, and the output of the context layer and the first convolutional layer is added element wise using the "torch.add()" function.
+The output is saved in the name of skip_connection_n(where n is the layer which the context pathway is in).

+Than this countinues 4 more times except for the 5 th time the skip connection is not saved.

-### 5.2.
+### 5.3.
 Layer going up the layer.
-After applying context layer 5 times and the stride 2 convolutional layer 4 times, the upsampling module is used and reduces the number of features, and increasee the size of each images.
-Segmentation layer is used and

-finally the 3x3 convolutional layer is used as the final convolutional layer.
-After this, final segmentaion layer is applied and it is combined with the upscaled segmention layer.
-This is ran though the activation function which is sigmoid in this case.

-By doing this, each features are extended and this can reliably create the segmentation.
+In the layer 5 after applying the context pathway for 5 times, localization pathway is applied.
+Localization pathway consists of first upsampling the tensor(which doubles the size of the image) and a convolutional layer with kernal size of 1, which halves the amount of features the tensor has.
+After this, the skip layer which corresponds to the layer which the localization layer is positioned is concatinated to the previous output.
+Than the output is fed into the localization layer, which will halve the amount of features the tensor has.
+This is because the number of feature is doubled after concatination.
+This continues until the the ouput reaches the layer 1, where instead of localization a normal convolutional layer with kernel size 3 is applied.
+This doesnt change the amount of the feature map.

+During the localization pathway, in Kayer 3 localization and Layer 4 localization, and after the final convolutiol layer, segmentaion layer which is just a convolutional layer with out channel of 1 is appied and the output is saved under the name of segmentation 1, segmentaion 2 and segmentation 3.
+Segmentation 1 is upscaled and added element wise to segmentaion 2, and the combination of those are upscaled and added to segmenation 3 element wise.

+Finally the combination of all are ran though Sigmoid function and the model returns the output.
 ![My Image Alt Text](image.png)

-## 6. description of usage and comments throughout scripts (3 Marks)
-Each methods and classes were commented and described along with listing of what each parameters and the returns.
-If the function doesnt return anything, return: None was used to show that.